-- Wait to select frozen food and perishables, such as meat, poultry, and seafood, until the end of your shopping trip, and bag these products separately in plastic bags so the drippings do not contaminate other food in the shopping cart.
+- Wait to select frozen food and perishables, such as meat, poultry, and seafood, until the end of your shopping trip, and bag these products separately in plastic bags so the drippings do not contaminate other food.

 - Bring a cooler full of ice to keep frozen and perishable foods cold if your return trip from the grocery store will be longer than one hour.

-- Refrigerate (40°F) or freeze (0°F) perishables immediately upon arrival home from the store.
+- Refrigerate (40°F) or freeze (0°F) perishables immediately upon arriving home from the store.

-- Store eggs in carton in the refrigerator.
-Avoid storing them in the door because the temperature is warmer here due to the door being opened and closed.
+- Store eggs in the refrigerator.
+Avoid storing them in the door because the temperature is warmer there due to the door being opened and closed.

-- Meats, poultry and fish can be placed in the refrigerator in the packaging from the grocery store if they are to be cooked within 1-2 days.
+- Meats, poultry and fish can be placed in the refrigerator in the packaging from the grocery store if they are to be cooked within one to two days.
 For longer storage, these items should be wrapped tightly and placed in the freezer.